 top of page

 Welcome!
-I am an Assistant Professor of Political Science and a Resident Fellow in the Institution of Social and Policy Studies at Yale University.
-Broadly, I study American political institutions and their role in policymaking under separation of powers.
+I am an Assistant Professor of Political Science, a Resident Fellow in the Institution of Social and Policy Studies, and the Faculty Advisor for the Millstone Fellowship in Public Service at Yale University

 bottom of page